zhenjiangzhi/HanFlow/Tuina Series/README.md

 ## Essay VI — When We Stop Forcing the Body, We Also Stop Forcing Life
 **Plain description**
-Explores how the quality of attention cultivated in Tuina extends to life beyond the body.
+Attention cultivated in Tuina extends to life beyond the body.

 **Core ideas**
-Attentive, receptive awareness improves our relationship with work, others, and time.
+Receptive awareness improves relationships with work, others, and time.

-**Real-world application**
-Pause before acting in situations you feel compelled to force; notice and respond from presence.

 **PDF:** [06_Tuina_Essay_VI.pdf](06_Tuina_Essay_VI.pdf)